A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Solution approach

 \section{Solution approach}

-Our approach uses mixed-integer linear programming (MIP), constraint programming (CP) and simulated annealing, and consists of three phases.
-An overview of the overall solution approach is given in Figure \ref{fig:solution_approach} including the three phases and their exchange of information.
-Apart from the three phases, our solution approach also decomposes the planning problem into smaller subproblems.
-This is due to the fact that initial experiments showed that using one monolithic mixed-integer program is impossible for larger instances in the given time restrictions of 10 minutes runtime.
-The subproblems are the following: \begin{enumerate} \item Patient admission: decides on which day a patient should be admitted \item Room assignment: allocates the admitted patients (from 1.) to a room for the entire length of stay \item Operating theater assignment: allocates the admitted patients (from 1.) to an operating theater \item Nurse assignment: assigns rooms to available nurses during each shift (taking the patient-room assignment from 2. as input) \end{enumerate}
+The integrated planning problem involves making all four decisions presented in \cref{sec_problemsetting} so as to optimize the overall objective function.
+Initial experiments showed that solving larger instances using one monolithic MIP is impossible within the given time limit of 10~minutes.
+Therefore, we decompose the planning problem into the following smaller subproblems:

-To achieve an integrated solution for all subproblems, they are addressed in a 3-phase solution approach.
-Phase~1 optimizes an initial patient admission and, in parallel, calculates lower bounds of (patient-admission day) combinations by using information from other subproblems.
-By using a warm start based on the computed lower bounds for the patient-day admission, Phase~2 iteratively solves patient-day admission, patient-room assignment, patient-theater assignment, and nurse-room assignment.
-Phase~3 aims to improve nurse assignment through an exact approach, as it was only heuristically addressed in Phase~2.
+\begin{enumerate} \item \emph{Patient admission}: decides on which day a patient should be admitted or if their admission should be postponed to the next decision horizon. \item \emph{Patient-to-room assignment}: allocates each admitted patient (from 1.) to a room for the entire length of stay. \item \emph{Patient-to-OT assignment}: allocates each admitted patient (from 1.) to an OT on the day of admission. \item \emph{Nurse-to-room assignment}: assigns rooms to available nurses during each shift, taking the patient-to-room assignment from 2. as input. \end{enumerate}

-Our solution approach runs in parallel utilizing all four available threads (competition rule), maintaining a pool of partial solutions (to one or more subproblems) and complete solutions during the runtime.
-Whenever there is a feasible solution to a subproblem, the solution is used as input to the next subproblem to be further completed.
-See Figure \ref{fig:solution_approach} for the division among threads and passing of solutions.
+The choice for this specific decomposition is based on the problem setting.
+As can be seen in \cref{fig_problem}, if the admission day of the patients is known, the patient-to-OT assignment is independent of the patient-to-room and nurse-to-room assignments.
+Furthermore, once the patient-to-room assignment is known, all nurse-to-room assignments are feasible, since they only involve soft constraints.

-In the remainder of this section, we describe all three phases, while the detailed formulations and algorithm for the subproblems are presented in Section \ref{sec_subproblems}.
-We start with Phase 2 as this is the most crucial one.
+The nomenclature used in this paper is defined in \cref{tab_nomenclature_sets,tab_nomenclature_parameters,tab_nomenclature_weights,tab_nomenclature_assignments} where the column \textit{Subproblem} relates to the relevant subproblems of our solution approach as indicated by the number in the enumeration above.